Atlantis: Pearls of the Deep

 Sound 8

 Atlantis: Pearls of the Deep doesn’t have much of a story, but it does have plenty of levels to complete for fans of match-3 games.
-The fact that the spheres drop from the top of the screen is a refreshing change of pace for the genre and the physics-based elements also add an element of unpredictability.
+The fact that the spheres drop from the top of the screen is a refreshing change of pace for the genre, and the game’s physics-based nature also adds an element of unpredictability.
 Overall, though, it is a very chill game that is perfect for players who just want to sit back and relax.

 Summary 8.0 Great